Plans & PricingSignup for Free

 1. Centralize Before You Visualize

 Every scalable BI architecture starts with centralization.
-Data spread across tools and APIs is disconnected by design.
-Agencies need a single repository, warehouse or lake, where all client data can coexist under a shared schema.
+Marketing data is disconnected.
+Your agency needs a single repository, data warehouse or data lake, where all client data can coexist under a shared schema.

-Outsourcing this to multiple ETL tools may seem flexible, but each extra component adds complexity and failure points.
+Handling data integration, storage and processing to multiple and specialized tools may seem flexible, but each extra component adds complexity and cost.

-An integrated ETL layer, ideally built into the BI platform, keeps transformation close to the visualization process.
-It reduces latency, simplifies debugging, and empowers analysts to own the full pipeline, without relying on engineering support.
-For small and mid-sized agencies, this autonomy is what makes enterprise-grade analytics possible.
+An integrated BI solution with everything built-in reduces latency, simplifies debugging, and empowers you to own the full data pipeline, without relying on heavy IT support.
+For mid-market agencies, this autonomy is what makes enterprise-grade analytics possible.

 3. Design Dashboards for Scale